-Dr. John W. Wilkerson is starting in his 21st year of teaching.
+Dr. Wilkerson is starting in his 22nd year as a music educator.
 He is a native of North Central Florida.
-Dr. Wilkerson has received diplomas from Union County High School, Florida in 1991, a Bachelor’s Degree in Music from Jacksonville University, Florida in 1999, a Master of Education in Administration/Supervision and Leadership from the University of Phoenix, Arizona in 2012, and his Doctoral Education Degree in Educational Leadership from Liberty University, Virginia in 2015.
-In December of 2015 he presented at the Midwest International Band and Orchestra Clinic in Chicago, Illinois.
-The clinic session was on, “Thriving and Serving with Available Resources”.
+Dr. Wilkerson has received diplomas from Union County High School, Florida, a Bachelor’s Degree in Music from Jacksonville University, Florida, a Master of Education in Administration/Supervision and Leadership from the University of Phoenix, Arizona, and his Doctoral Education Degree in Educational Leadership from Liberty University, Virginia.
+In December of 2015, he served as a presenter at the Midwest International Band and Orchestra Clinic in Chicago, Illinois.
+The clinic session was on “Thriving and Serving with Available Resources.”

 Born and raised in the Pacific Northwest, Jeremy holds a Bachelor's degree in Music Education from Central Washington University and a Master’s of Arts degree in Conducting from Washington State University.

 He recently completed his position as a graduate teaching assistant for the Washington State University Athletic Bands.
 In this position he helped to support the Cougar Marching Band, two basketball pep bands, and one volleyball pep band.
 He was also Drum Major and Director of Basketball Bands at Central Washington University from 2011-2014.